WardLT/play-by-post-helper/README.md

 ![reminder](.img/reminder.png)

-Modron will automatically watch the the channels to issue reminders as needed.
+Modron will automatically watch the Slack and issue reminders if play stalls.
-Configure the channels that Modron watches for activity and which channel it writes reminders to in `server.py`

 ### Rolling Dice